 Conforming loan limits are set each year by the Federal Housing Finance Agency (FHFA).
 As of this writing, the limit for one-unit properties in most of the U.S. is $726,200.
 So, if you need to borrow more than that, a jumbo loan would be your best option.

-Because jumbo loans are riskier for lenders, the requirements to qualify for a jumbo loan are more stringent than for other mortgage programs.
+Because jumbo loans are riskier for lenders, the requirements to qualify for one are more stringent than for other mortgage programs.
 You’ll need a high credit score, a low debt-to-income ratio, and ample cash reserves.

 Balloon Reset Loans

 A balloon mortgage could help you upsize by offering an initial period of low or interest-only payments on your loan.
-A “Balloon Reset” mortgage means your loan will reset after a certain amount of time and become more like a conventional loan with a monthly payment amount that will actually pay off the loan after a certain period of time.
+A “Balloon Reset” mortgage means your loan will reset after a certain amount of time and become more like a conventional loan with a monthly payment amount that will pay off the loan after a certain period.

 Balloon Mortgage info